 But why would you need this?

-We get it, sometimes a client or a co-creator may need administrator access to manage areas of the site.
+Sometimes a client or a co-creator may need administrator access to manage areas of the site.
 But full access can be dangerous if you’re not completely confident in their technical ability.

-Introducing White Label Administrators!
+Introducing White Label Administrators

 A White Label Administrator will bypass other rules set inside the White Label plugin.
-You’ll be able to hide sensitive menus, plugins, updates and more from all normal administrators.
+You’ll be able to hide sensitive menus, plugins, updates, and more from all normal Administrators.

-This will allow you to create a safer experience for your clients while giving them basic administrator access at the same time.
+This will allow you to create a safer experience for your clients while giving them basic Administrator access at the same time.

 Super Admins (WordPress Multisite only)

 If you are using WordPress with a multisite network, then you’ll need to know that Super Admins (Administrators who control the whole network) will bypass all White Label Rules.